coccopuffs/GenderGuesser/README.md

 #>3   Eamon   male         NA          NA        1.00    63
 ```

-"Eamon is an uncommon name, but only boys seem to have it. :)
+"Eamon" is an uncommon name, but only boys seem to have it so far.